bb0107/tinythingapi/README.md

 - MySQL compatible database, e.g. MariaDB

 ## Features
+- create mutiple channels and sub-channels to post e.g. sensor data from IOT devices
 - hash and time-based read / write authentication
 - Web-GUI for administration and data visualization
 - Easy-Setup Script to create the necessary database and tables

 ## Introduction
 tinyhingapi provides an API to read and write data from e.g. IOT devices like an Arduino or an ESP8266.
 The Web-GUI lets you create, edit or remove channels and sub-channels quickly.
 Authentification ensures access only for authorized users.
+To ensure integrity of sent or requested data, all information are hashed with the current timestamp and the individual read- or write key which is only known to the channel owner.

 ## Usage